FrancesCoronel/personal-website-v3/drafts/2019-06-02-being-a-unicorn.md

 The intersectional identities in this room make us a powerful force but we need to continue to support one another so we create more leaders who continue to inspire younger generations.

-Regardless, I know that whatever happens next, it will be a marvelous time to be alive.

-Thank you.

-It’s no surprise that there is not equal representation of Latinx leaders in the tech industry.
-This means we are working extra hard to show up everywhere our community needs us.
-I wear a lot of hats at Lyft–from a VP on the Lyft Business team, to the executive sponsor of our Latinx ERG group, to the company’s representative at events or meetings where the insights from a Latinx executive might be helpful.
-I also advise a VC fund that is focused on supporting Latinx entrepreneurs–it’s the only VC fund I know of that is focused specifically on this–and while my participation is extremely rewarding, it requires a lot of time and dedication.
-I feel responsibility for this work, because every voice matters.

 One of the biggest challenges that Latinos have is ensuring that our voices are heard and represented.
 We represent approximately 17% of the U.S. population, yet less than 2% of CEOs are Hispanic and approximately 3.5% of Fortune 500 board seats are held by Latinos.
 In order to change the narrative, Latinx leaders need to ensure we focus our energy on raising up the next generation of Latinx leaders and actively create opportunities for them.
 Our voices will be heard only when we have an adequate representation of Latinx in senior-level positions.
 This is why I’m deeply committed to nurturing and fostering the next generation of leaders, and partnering with allies across the industry to ensure we are included and also feel like we belong.

-A challenge I’ve faced and sometimes still struggle with is imposter syndrome.
-I’ve been guilty of undervaluing myself and my services in the past.
-Unfortunately, it’s a phenomenon that too many women of color relate to, even at the executive level.
-On the other hand, a key opportunity in my career thus far has been being able to build a network of like-minded Latinx businesswomen who I can learn from and work with.
-I’m able to pay it forward through our internship program, where I’m available as a resource and mentor to Latinx who need guidance and support in navigating the industry.

-He’s also encountered challenges in the peer review system at the company.
-Staffers have latitude every six months to choose some of the colleagues they’d like to review.
-“The more you’re in the club, the more it’s, ‘I’ll review you and you’ll review me and we’ll give each other good reviews,”’ he said.

-His co-workers haven’t always been helpful to him when they collaborate on a project, and sometimes he chooses not to ask for help because he’s felt isolated.
-“The world is whirling around you but you’re not in the loop,” he said.
-“You don’t know what’s going on and that breeds anxiety.”

-Recently he was at a team social event and encountered new black people there — ones he had never before seen at the Menlo Park campus.
-He said the party reminded him of a scene in the film, “Get Out.’’
-Like the movie, the new employees looked like props that were conveniently staged to showcase a more welcoming environment than he felt actually existed.
+Regardless, I know that whatever happens next, it will be a marvelous time to be alive.

+Thank you.